What Is Breast Reduction?

 Scarring is an inevitable part of any procedure that requires incisions.
-That said, Dr. Godek utilizes limited-scar breast reduction techniques whenever possible, and he instructs each patient on how to properly care for their incisions following treatment to help ensure potential scarring is as minimal as possible.
+That said, our doctors utilize limited-scar breast reduction techniques whenever possible, and they instruct each patient on how to properly care for their incisions following treatment to help ensure potential scarring is as minimal as possible.
 In the end, all breast reduction scars can usually be hidden underneath most articles of clothing (including many bras and swimsuits), and the majority of women say the results of treatment far outweigh any worries they had about scarring to begin with.

 Is Breast Reduction Covered By Insurance?